IanWhalen/mongodb-tools.com/_tools/Schema.js.md

 # Info about the tool on mongodb-tools.com
 purpose: Shell Enhancement
-description: An extension that leverages the MongoDB shell's Javascript interface to provide "schema" analysis.
+description: An extension that leverages the MongoDB shell's JavaScript interface to provide "schema" analysis.
 slug: schema-js
 img:
 permalink: /tool/schema-js/